amihaiemil/amihaiemil.github.io/_posts/2020-03-27-class-javadocs-should-be-mandatory-in-oop.md

 }
 {% endhighlight %}

 How can it be an indicator of code quality?
-Well, I believe if you cannot write a JavaDoc like the one above; if it's hard to find your words or clearly explain the purpose of a class in a few lines of text, then clearly the design is not ok: the scope of the class is too big, it may do too many things, it may be very hard to instantiate it etc. Furthermore, if you cannot write a simple snippet of code in ``<pre></pre>`` tags, that's a read flag as well.
+Well, I believe if you cannot write a JavaDoc like the one above; if it's hard to find your words or clearly explain the purpose of a class in a few lines of text, then clearly the design is not ok: the scope of the class is too big or it may do too many things or it may be very hard to instantiate use etc. Furthermore, if you cannot write a simple code example in ``<pre></pre>`` tags, that's a read flag as well.

 By the way, the ``<pre>`` tag is the HTML tag which preserves encapsulated text exactly as it is, it doesn't change its indentation or anything.
 It's perfect for snippets of code.
 More about it [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/pre).